ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

   def mulhs    : SDNode<"ISD::MULHS"     , SDTIntBinOp, [SDNPCommutative]>;
   def mulhu    : SDNode<"ISD::MULHU"     , SDTIntBinOp, [SDNPCommutative]>;

 Except the custom type, llvm IR operations of expand and promote type will call Cpu0DAGToDAGISel::Select() during instruction selection of DAG translation.
-In Select(), it return the HI part of multiplication result to HI register, for IR operations of mulhs or mulhu.
+In SelectMULT() which called by Select(), it return the HI part of multiplication result to HI register, for IR operations of mulhs or mulhu.
 After that, MFHI instruction move the HI register to cpu0 field "a" register,
 $ra.
 MFHI instruction is FL format and only use cpu0 field "a" register, we set